ycarowr/UnityDesignPatterns/Assets/Behavioral/StateMachine/Readme.md

 3. The entity responds to a series of inputs or events over time.

 Notes:
-1. Don't go fancy with FSMs because things can end up weird: "State machines help you untangle hairy code by enforcing a very constrained structure on it.
-All you’ve got is a fixed set of states, a single current state, and some hardcoded transitions."
+1. Don't go too fancy with FSMs because things can end up weird, keep the number of states manageable;
-2. It's fine to use more than one FSM, sometimes they will scratch each other with an ``if not state`` statement.
+2. It's fine to use more than one FSM, sometimes they will scratch each other with an ``if not state`` statement;
+3. There are cases to implement Sub State Machines deep inside a single state;
-3. Enum implementations are much much lighter in memory.
+4. Enum implementations are usually lighter than hierarchical ones because they don't have dinamic dispatcher, vtables.
+5. Push-Down Automata costs memory to keep track of what is stacked.

 ### Structure